wp-plugins/wordpress-bootstrap-css/readme.txt

 * UPDATED: Settings page now uses a new Twitter Bootstrap layout/design
 * UPDATED: The screenshots for the docs
 * STARTED: The process of Internationalisation (I18n) for the plugin.
 Anyone who wants to help out, please get in touch.

-= 2.0.2a & 2.0.2b =
-* skipped due to WordPress.org repository problem.

 = 2.0.2 =
 * UPDATED: Updated Twitter Bootstrap library to v2.0.2